 The Company aims to manage its overall capital so as to ensure the company continues to operate as a going concern, whilst providing an adequate return to shareholders.
-The Company's overall strategy remains unchanged for 2021 and it is not subject to externally imposed capital requirements.
+The Company's overall strategy remains unchanged for the year ended December 31, 2022 and it is not subject to externally imposed capital requirements.